As stay-at-home orders continue, here’s what you can do to keep your finances healthy.

 - Many companies are encouraging you to use online chat to speak with representatives if you have questions or issues with your accounts

 Most credit card companies and lenders are also encouraging customers to contact them if they’ll have trouble making their payments.
-Companies recognize that everyone from hospitality workers to teachers may see their income significantly reduced during this time.
-They recognize that this may cause people to fall behind on monthly payments.
+Many creditors, including Capital One, Discover Financial Services, and Synchrony Financial are allowing customers to defer their payments.

 Depending on where you live, stores may be running out of everything from surgical masks and hand sanitizer to toilet paper and food.
 It’s tempting to get swept up into thinking you need to buy up everything you can before it’s gone.
 However, this is counterproductive for a few reasons: